bazelbuild/rules_docker/README.md

 ### py_image (fine layering)

-For Python and Java's language `foo_image` rules, you can factor dependencies that don't change into their own layers by overriding the `layers=[]` attribute.
+For Python and Java's `lang_image` rules, you can factor dependencies that don't change into their own layers by overriding the `layers=[]` attribute.
 Consider this sample from the `rules_k8s` repository:
 ```python
 py_image(
     name = "server",